You might be curious to learn about the classic story of the Scrum chicken and pig cartoon.

 Here is an easy definition of the Chickens versus Pigs.

 Pig roles are considered core team members.
 Performers.
-People who “do” work.
+People who “DO” work (they Focus and #deliver).

 I get asked the following question by many people when starting to use Scrum: